Boxford, Suffolk: Economy

 There are two pubs in Boxford: The Fleece, (a 16th-century grade II* listed coaching inn) and the White Hart.
+Boxford has a church called St Mary's which is Grade I listed and a primary school.

 Riddelsdell Brothers was established here in 1900 and is believed to be Europe's oldest recorded working garage.

 Copella fruit juices are made at orchards at Hill Farm on the outskirts of Boxford.

 Geography

 Localities

 Intrinsic to the parish of Boxford are 3 hamlets, Stone Street south of the church and the A1071 and that to the east as Calais Street, neither separated by buffer zones of more than 250 metres and well connected by pavements/footpaths as well as roads.
 Hagmore Green is south west of Stone Street.